karlnapf/shogun-wiki/Google-Summer-of-Code-2016-Projects.md

 # Google Summer of Code 2016
-Welcome students!

-This page is about our GSoC projects.
-If you are interested, please read about [how to get involved](https://github.com/shogun-toolbox/shogun/wiki/Getting-involved) and [submit a patch](GSoC 2016 example patches).
-Also check out our [GSoC blog posts](https://github.com/shogun-toolbox/shogun/wiki/GSoC-follow-up-blog-posts)!

-**Please get in touch about projects by writing to our [mailing list](getting in touch)**, rather than directly contacting one or our 2016 Mentors.
-If you have any other questions, ask [Lea](https://github.com/shogun-toolbox/shogun/wiki/Lea-Goetz), who helps us running GSoC this year.

 # Main focus
 This year's GSoC is about improving Shogun, rather than extending it (exceptions allowed).
 We also want to recruit new *long-term* developers.